 Wetland activity 3: Grab your wellies and splash about

-A rainy day during the school holidays?
+A rainy day?
 Not a problem.

 Wetlands are perfect for kids who like to splash in puddles.
 Grab your raincoats, don your wellies and see who can make the biggest splash!
 Some of our centres run dedicated puddle-jumping events to turn wet weather into fun, so keep an eye on your local centre info page to see what's coming up.